Cincinnati Strangler: Aftermath

 Based on the circumstantial evidence and testimony, in April 1967, Posteal Laskey Jr. was convicted of killing Barbara Bowman and was sentenced to death in the electric chair.
 The date of his execution was set for July 8, 1968, but by then, his lawyers had appealed the verdict by citing the fact that the presumption of his innocence was violated when Posteal was vilified by the prosecutor's office and the media as the infamous serial killer, which they had failed to prove in court.
 The intense publicity surrounding the case had prevented their client from receiving a fair trial, but the court rejected the appeal by stating that there was no racial or social prejudice in the decision.
 Nevertheless, the US Supreme Court, in June 1972, commuted Laskey's sentence to life imprisonment with a chance of parole.

 For the rest of his life, Laskey was moved around various penitentiaries in the state.
-He applied for parole on several occasions but was denied each time.
+He applied for parole on several occasions but was denied every time.
 In February 2007, the 69-year-old was once again denied parole and banned from applying until 2017.
 However, he died on May 29, 2007, after he had spent more than 40 years behind bars.